Summertime, and the living is hot, which means cooking indoors is a pain. There is a solution. The grill.

 The original marinade recipe I used as a base calls for chopped lemongrass and cilantro roots.
 I know finding cilantro with the root still on his hit or miss, and lemongrass is hard to find, so I’ve substituted lemon rind.

 Making the marinade requires a good processor or blender and the chicken should sit for at least three hours, if not overnight.

 I serve this chicken with some green chiles roasted on the grill and rice.

 Wheeler’s Thai grilled chicken

 - 1-4 lbs chicken breasts, thighs or drumsticks

 - 2 jalapeños, chopped

-- 2 tablespoons white or red wine (optional)
+- 2 tbsp white or red wine (optional)

-- 2 dried red chiles, soaked and then coarsely chopped
+- 2 dried red chiles, soaked, then coarsely chopped

 - In a blender or food processor, combine the marinade ingredients.
 Blend for 2-3 minutes, until everything is well combined.
 Everything should already be chopped.

 - Combine the chicken and the marinade in a container, bowl or ziplock bag and refrigerate for at least three hours.
 Overnight is preferable.